dsprovider/nlp-spacy-entityextractor/README.md

 **2. SpaCy's Built-In NER 🔍:**

-  - Uses SpaCy's Named Entity Recognition (NER) to identify common entities such as ORG (organizations), GPE (geopolitical entities), and PERSON (individuals).
+  - Uses SpaCy's Named Entity Recognition (NER) to identify common entities such as ORG (organizations), GPE (geopolitical entities), or PERSON (individuals).

 # 🛠️ How It Works